 Fred Beckhusen is the President of his company Micro Technology Services, his expertise is in computer design, programming and video systems architecture.
 He also supports Open Source and game development in the world of Second Life as the avatar Ferd Frederix with http://www.free-lsl-scripts.com He loves to play with and write about free and cheap tools for making 3-D objects too.
 Specialties: microcomputers, software, electronics, electronic management, We are very fortunate to have Fred join the opensim community over ten years ago with his partner Debbie.
 Together they share a special magic that graces the projects they give to us.

-Fred has created and explored extensively while here in the opensim, sharing all the knowledge and content he can through his Outworldz website.https://www.outworldz.com/ he also has a MeWe community https://mewe.com/group/5bc12bdc322b35103f0965d3 where new DreamGrid ( https://outworldz.com/Outworldz_installer/) owners chat at the social site about any technical issues they might have.
-You will find many of us shooting the breeze on any given day cutting it up and having a good time.
-Fred encourages chat and communication which creates a healthy community.
-He has also contributed to the Ruth and Roth mesh avatar GitHub repository https://github.com/ingen-lab/Ruth, a legally created avatar for the opensim community.
+Fred has created and explored extensively while here in the opensim, sharing all the knowledge and content he can through his Outworldz website.https://www.outworldz.com/ He has also contributed to the Ruth and Roth mesh avatar GitHub repository https://github.com/ingen-lab/Ruth, a legally created avatar for the opensim community.
 I recently visited his Outworldz grid to really absorb the genius which is Mr. Beckhusen.
 Upon arriving you are greeted by whimsical cows that chase you around and bump into you as if asking you for attention.
 First thing Fred explained, “I use a lot of materials and normal maps.
 I hope you have Advanced Lighting model on.
 Fred asked if I would like to see his latest project Silent Refueling.

 He explained a bit, “Yes, upstairs they are refueling the ship for the last run.
 It’s in orbit around Saturn.
 There’s been an accident so its delayed launching the pods to space.
 The Valley ogre is the host ship.
 Bruce goes crazy when Earth orders the last remaining plants and animals to be blown up.
 This is a week or so before that. ”Fred was scurrying about explaining as I tried to pick my jaw up from the floor, completely awestricken by the details in this project.
 When he would ask did you see this or that, I literally could not speak, there are layers upon layers of many well thought out details.
 Please allow yourself plenty of time when you explore Fred’s worlds there is so much to absorb.